 Sometimes more guests attend a murder mystery party than you originally envisaged.
 While some of our games have additional character packs that allow you to add up to 10 extra characters, most don’t.
 In that situation you may need to write an additional character (or two).

-We provide templates so that you can create your characters in the right format so that they don’t stand out too much from the “real” characters.
+We will provide templates so that you can create your characters in the right format so that they don’t stand out too much from the “real” characters (just contact us to get a template).
 And we will also award anyone with a free game if they create a character that we like and publish on our site.
 But what we haven’t done is provide advice on how to write those extra characters.
-Until now
+Until now.

 For the purposes of this article, we’re going to create a couple of imaginary optional characters for an imaginary murder mystery party: Murder at the Ball.
 Murder at the Ball is a murder mystery set in the world of fairytales – characters include Prince Charming, Cinderella, Snow White, the Wicked Witch, Sleeping Beauty, Beauty, the Beast and other familiar characters.
 The setting is the grand ball, where all the plots will unfold.

 Two extra characters

 We’ve realised that we need two extra characters as we have two more guests coming than originally expected.

 Here are some typical types of extra characters that we find fairly easy to add:

 - Family – close relatives (sons, daughters, husbands, wives, brothers and sisters)

 - Characters linked to plots that involve lots of people

 - Spies or diplomat in a national diplomacy or espionage games